-Noble language in Sasak is not only used by those who have Mena status, but also for those who have religious title such as Ustand Hajj.
+Noble language in Sasak is not only used by those who have Mena status but also for those who have religious titles such as UstandHajj.
 The use of noble language actually refers to politeness in daily communication.
-Therefore, those with religious title tend to use menaklanguage as he/she needs to show polite behavior to others.
-In addition, level of education and economic background can also be the factor of utilizing the noble language of Sasak.
+Therefore, those with religious title tend to use menak language as he/she needs to show polite behavior to others.
+In addition, the level of education and economic background can also be the factor in utilizing the noble language of Sasak.
 It occurs in many non-menak villages in Lombok.
-However, the use of noble language by non-noble people is limited to pronoun and demonstratives as well as some popular worlds used in daily interaction.
+However, the use of noble language by non-noble people is limited to pronouns and demonstratives, as well as some popular worlds used in daily interaction.